 Common Types of Vehicle Titles

 There are various reasons why a car or truck is branded and different types of titles.
-The most common are:
+The most common types are:

 If the car’s title is clean, then it will not include a branding, and the pink slip should not have the words “branded” on it anywhere.
 Something to be careful of is that sometimes criminals take a branded title vehicle to a different state (that does not honor the brand) and register it as new to get a fresh, clean title.
 This is called title washing, and it is illegal.